mwaqar1/C-practice/templates/README.md

 # C++ Templates Workshop

-This repository contains the deliverables for the C++ Templates Workshop conducted at Seneca College.
+This repository contains the deliverables for the C++ Templates Workshop.
 The project focuses on the design and implementation of class templates, demonstrating the power and flexibility of C++ templates in software development.

 ## Project Overview